-R. Devan Jensen (firstname.lastname@example.org) is executive editor at the Religious Studies Center.
+R. Devan Jensen (firstname.lastname@example.org) was executive editor at the Religious Studies Center when this was published.

-Brent R. Nordgren (email@example.com) is production manager at the Religious Studies Center.
+Brent R. Nordgren (email@example.com) was production manager at the Religious Studies Center when this was written.

 During the 1960s, students across the nation were searching for truth, and many were questioning established traditions.
 During this turbulent time, BYU professor B. West Belnap taught a course titled “Your Religious Problems.”
 Two students in that class were Bruce C. Hafen and Marie Kartchner, who eventually married.
 Years later, reflecting on that experience, Elder Hafen expressed gratitude that by finding his wife in that class, they found a solution to their “most pressing religious question.”1